NoPointExc/Pointers_On_C/README.md

- "Pointers on C". answers of programming excerise
+ "Pointers on C".
+Programming Excerises
 ---------------------------------------